 A SAR gives the right to the holder to receive, once vested, the value in shares of the Company's Class B Common Stock equal to the positive difference between the base price and the market value of a share of Class B Common Stock upon exercise.
 Generally, SARs vest in three equal installments on the anniversary of the grant date.
-The Company has not granted stock options since 2004, however, grants made prior to 2004 are vested and may remain outstanding.

-The base price pursuant to which the value of a SAR is measured is the mean between the high and low trading prices of Class B Common Stock as reported on the NYSE on the trading day immediately preceding the date of grant (i.e. December 2, 2011- \$64.48).
+The base price pursuant to which the value of a SAR is measured is the mean between the high and low trading prices of Class B Common Stock as reported on the NYSE on the trading day immediately preceding the date of grant (i.e. June 6, 2012 - \$76.015 and December 4, 2012-\$83.725).
 The Company uses the mean between the high and low trading prices on the date immediately before the date of grant and not the closing price of its stock on the date of grant for two reasons: First, using the trading prices from the day before the grant enables the Compensation Committee to know the exact grant price and therefore the exact value of each grant before it is made.
 Second, because of the relatively low volume at which the Company's stock trades it suggests that the mean represents a more accurate picture of the fair market value of the stock than does the closing price.
 For purposes of determining individual award levels, the value of each SAR is formulated on the basis of a modified Black-Scholes calculation.